 Located just south of Foix, the village of Tarascon-Sur-Ariege has a lot to offer as a holiday base.
 Once again the town is set by the banks of the Ariège river and is right in the heart of the mountains.
 It is well serviced by rail making travel to and from the town via public transport quite convenient.

 Located in the East of the Ariège department is the small town of Saint Girons.
-It is situated by the banks of the Salat river and cycling routes available here can include higher mountains passes or more gentle terrain such as the Voie Verte between it and Foix.
+It is situated by the banks of the Salat river and cycling routes available here can include higher mountain passes or more gentle terrain such as the Voie Verte between it and Foix.
 A regular coach service links Saint Girons to Boussens and from there you can take the train onward to the larger city of Toulouse.

 Weekly markets are held in Foix on Tuesdays and Fridays.

-Every region in France has is culinary specialities and the Pyrenees is no different.
+Every region in France has its culinary specialties and the Pyrenees is no different.
 Some things to try include:

 Bouef Gascon – a carpaccio of beef made from the Gascon breed of cattle which is prominent in the region.

-Azinat – a cabbage stew flavoured with conserved duck.
+Azinat – a cabbage stew flavored with conserved duck.

-Tomme des Pyrénées cheese – a semi hard cheese famous within this region made from cows milk.
-There can be many variations in flavour and texture from village to village so try a few different ones.
+Tomme des Pyrénées cheese – a semi-hard cheese famous within this region made from cow’s milk.
+There can be many variations in flavor and texture from village to village so try a few different ones.

 Croustade – a pastry filled with apple, pear or prunes.

-Millas – a cornmeal based sweet treat which is often browned in butter and served with a sprinkling of sugar.
+Millas – a cornmeal-based sweet treat that is often browned in butter and served with a sprinkling of sugar.

-Whilst road bike hire in the Ariege department is not as prevalent as other areas of the Pyrenees there are still some options to do so.
+Whilst road bike hire in the Ariege department is not as prevalent as in other areas of the Pyrenees there are still some options to do so.
 We have outlined this in the table below.
-You may also be able to have a road bike delivered from Velomondo who offer a bike hire and delivery service to the Ariége area.
+You may also be able to have a road bike delivered from Velomondo which offers bike hire and delivery service to the Ariége area.